felipeliras/public/book-of-quotes-and-beliefs.md

 7. In a company, ensure that before you start selling, multiple people can produce what you're selling with the same quality.
 8. The truth is like a lion; you don't have to defend it.
 Let it loose; it will defend itself.

+## Razors
+1. Ask how many hours does a task take.
+When asking the hours people can't tell end of the week for example.
+2. Ask: Is this a missed opportunity, or is this a problem?
+And solve all problems
+3. The test of "Is this data valuable": When it changes does it changes behavior?
+If the answer is no, then you don't need to track it.
+4. The best work is no work.
+If it’s not necessary, don’t do it.
+5. Ask What would it take?
+It assumes success.
+You then work backwards from the reality that you want to create.

 ## Quotes